There are many health benefits of grass-fed beef over conventional beef.

 Over 400 samples of conventionally raised beef contain fecal contamination, which is bad news for you, the consumer.

 A study published in Clinical Infectious Diseases found that 96 percent of conventionally farmed chicken and beef had strains of bacteria that are resistant to at least one type of antibiotic.

 Feedlot cattle are often fed substances that no cow is meant to eat, including candy, plastics, and other animal remains, sadly.

 A better choice, without a doubt, is 100% grass-grazed cows.
 This is because they aren’t crowded in unsanitary conditions and are not subjected to disease-promoting conditions.

-Better for the environment: one of the important benefits of grass fed beef
+Better for the environment: one of the important benefits of grass-fed beef

 For example, carbon sequestration in the soil occurs when grass-fed animals are properly foraging.
-In addition, the soil retains more moisture and plant diversity improves.
+In addition, the soil retains more moisture, and plant diversity improves.

-And a final and very important point is that the microbiome of the soil is greatly improved with grass-fed beef.
+A final and very important point is that the microbiome of the soil is greatly improved with grass-fed beef.
 This leads to improvements in nutrient content and carbon retention of the soil as well.

-How to buy the best grass fed beef
+How to buy the best grass-fed beef

 The absolute best way to buy grass-fed beef is to buy it locally from a rancher you know and trust.
 This keeps the distance from farm to plate the smallest and also helps foster the local economy.